Restream/reindexer/fulltext.md

 This algorithm is simple and provides high performance, but it can not handle texts without delimiters (for example, Chinese language does not requires whitespaces between words, so `fast`-splitter will not be able to index it properly).

-Alternative `friso`-splitter is based on [friso](https://github.com/lionsoul2014/friso) implementation of `mmseg` algorithm and uses dictionaries for tokenization.
+Alternative `mmseg_cn`-splitter is based on [friso](https://github.com/lionsoul2014/friso) implementation of `mmseg` algorithm and uses dictionaries for tokenization.
 Currently this splitter supports only Chinese and English languages.

 ### Basic document ranking algorithms